CrazyWolf13/CrazyWolf13/README.md

 ## ☁️ Cloud Platforms

-I like experimenting with cloud services, and I use Cloudflare for DNS management and AWS for various projects:
+I like experimenting with cloud services, and I use Cloudflare for Domain management and AWS for various little side-projects:

 As my Mail Provider I'm happily using Proton :)